Place this where you want the toc to go

 Step Two

-Insert the tip of the right needle into the top loop of the stitch on the left needle.
-Pass the right needle under the left needle so the tips form an X. Wrap the yarn up and over the left needle and hold with your finger.
+Insert the tip of the right needle into the top loop or the leg of the stitch facing you on the left needle.
+The two tips will form an "x."

 The garter stitch is being demonstrated with a ball of blue yarn